 - 6.1.6.
 A director of a limited company in the UK who receives dividend income from the company can count this income as non-employment income under Category C, unless the company is of a type specified in paragraph 9(a) of Appendix FM-SE (i.e. it is in sole or limited family ownership).
 If it is, this non-employment income will be considered under Category F or Category G as appropriate: see section 6.3. of this guidance for further information. - 6.1.7.
 Payments under the War Pensions Scheme, the Armed Forces Compensation Scheme and the Armed Forces Attributable Benefits Scheme can be included as non-employment income, provided that (a) they are not considered as pension income: see paragraph 8.2.1. of this guidance, and (b) they are not listed in paragraph 4.2.1. as a source that is not permitted to be used towards the financial requirement. - 6.1.8.
 Income from a maintenance grant or stipend (not a loan) associated with undergraduate study or postgraduate study or research received by the applicant's partner or the applicant can be counted towards the financial requirement.
-The person must be currently in receipt of the grant or stipend or will be within 3 months of the date of application, and the grant or stipend must be payable for a period of at least 12 months from the date of application or from the date on which payment of the grant or stipend will commence.
+The person must be currently in receipt of the grant or stipend or will be within 3 months of the date of application, and the grant or stipend must be payable for a period of at least 12 months, or for at least one full academic year, from the date of application or from the date on which payment of the grant or stipend will commence.
 Where the grant or stipend is paid on a tax-free basis, see section 6.4. of this guidance for further information. - 6.1.9.
+Income from royalties received by the applicant or their partner can be included as non-employment income, provided that the application is accompanied by (i) a letter (on official stationery) from a solicitor, accountant or business manager (a) setting out the contractual or other basis of the royalty income; (b) confirming the amount and frequency of the royalty payments in the 12 months prior to the date of application; and (c) confirming that the royalty payments will continue for at least the 12 months following the date of application; and (ii) personal bank statements for any part of the 12-month period prior to the date of application showing the royalty payments were paid into the person's account. - 6.1.10.
 Income from Category C can be combined with income from Category A and Category B: salaried and non-salaried employment, Category D: cash savings and Category E: pension in order to meet the financial requirement.